leegee/shop/README.md

 ### PayPal Integration

-Integrates PayPal using the simplest of all APIs via Morbidick's paypal-button-express.
+Integrates PayPal using the simplest of all APIs via Morbidick's [PayPal checkout](https://github.com/morbidick/paypal-express-checkout/blob/master/paypal.html): settings are in `.env` via `src/Config.js`.

-Settings are in `src/Config.js`.
+Create an app via [the PayPal develpoer dashboard](https://developer.paypal.com/developer/)applications/ - do not use Braintree.
+Create and use a [PayPal test account](https://developer.paypal.com/developer/accounts/).